Posted by: Feet Banks

 7. Pamper Thyself

 Feeling creaky in the joints?
 Rainy day blues happening every day?
 Time to spa it up.
 Whistler has plenty of spas and wellness facilities.
-The Scandinave is always popular and I can personally attest that the Thai Stem Foot Massage at Avello is no joke either.
+The Scandinave is always popular, flotation therapy at West Coast Float is excellent and I can personally attest that the Thai Stem Foot Massage at Avello is no joke either.

 Insider tip from a girl here in the offices –“You can go to the Spa at the Four Seasons, or any other one, for a morning massage from a registered massage therapist (RMT) and then just relax there and enjoy the facility for the entire day.”

 8. Walk a Dog

 Just because Summer is officially over doesn’t mean the pound dogs suddenly stop needing their daily walks.
 Head a few minutes north of the Village to WAG - Whistler Animals Galore and see if they have any puppies that need a stroll.
 Drop in walking hours are 1-4pm daily and few things help a person make friends in this town as quickly as a happy pooch.